Published on December 4th, 2012 | by email2me3

 Sea Bounty Soup – RM32

-Seafood soup made from tomato soup based.
+Seafood soup made from tomato soup based download realplayer for free german.
 Then it is cooked with fresh prawns, clamps, scallops and made upon order.
 The seafood taste overpower the tomato taste but still retain the tangy after taste on every spoon.
 This plate is good for those who feel too full to order snacks or main course.

 Superlicious Tomato – RM18

 You can opt for a mini version of the soup if you want it as a starter.